Skip to main content

 Frequently Asked Questions

-Capote is a casual strategy game.
+Capote is a casual strategy game with comedy theme.

 Capote is available on PC, Windows and Linux.